jjLugoCyS/IDS-Snort-Network-Monitoring/README.md

 ## Objective

-Implement network monitoring using IDS and Snort to detect and analyze network threats, enhancing security through monitoring and response.
+Implement network monitoring using IDS and Snort to detect and analyze network threats, enhancing security through continuous monitoring and rapid response.

 ### Skills Learned
 [Bullet Points - Remove this afterwards]